 Working with partners across the industry

-We have learnt a lot of valuable things by working with people from across the property market.
+We have learned a lot of valuable things by working with people from across the property market.

 We found that the industry is open to innovation.
 Building a collaborative community with the industry has been incredibly valuable.
 We cannot fix the problems the industry faces alone, and it therefore needs to be a collaborative effort.